 Since the app’s release in 2011, Snapchat currently has over 5 billion video views each day and over 100 million daily active users, which puts it ahead of all of its competitors.
-About 45 percent of all Snapchat’s users are 18 to 24 year olds.
+About 45 per cent of all Snapchat’s users is 18 to 24-year-olds.

 With Snapchat rumoured to be close to the 200 million users mark, we can see why some big brands are starting to invest time into the platform.